 Supported Program: Ecological conservation efforts in Namibia, one of the largest producers of diamonds in Africa.
 WWF works closely with the Namibian government and other partners to protect wildlife including Elephants, Rhinos, and Cheetahs.

-For centuries, men, and women around the world have struggled with addiction to opiates such as heroin, morphine, codeine and more recently prescription medication such as Vicodin, Oxycontin, and Percocet.
-The UN estimates that around the world between 26 and 36 million people abuse opiates, with over 2.5 million in the US alone.
+For centuries, men and women around the world have struggled with addiction to opiates and more recently prescription medication.
+The UN estimates that around the world 26-36 million people abuse opiates, with over 2.5 million in the US alone.

 Ada Diamonds proudly supports international non-profit organizations that tirelessly work to promote resilience efforts before disasters, provide relief immediately after disasters, and support long-term recovery in the wake of disasters.